Jagannath Temple, Puri: Ratha Yatra at Puri

-The Jagannath triad are usually worshipped in the sanctum sanctorum of the temple at Puri, but during the month of Ashadha, or the monsoon month, usually falling in month of June or July, they are brought out onto the Bada Danda, or the divinity street, and travel (3 km) to the Gundicha Temple, in huge chariots, or raths, allowing the public to have the Darshana, or the holy view of the deities.
+The Jagannath triad is usually worshipped in the sanctum sanctorum of the Puri temple.
+However, during the month of Ashadha, the monsoon month that usually falls in June or July, the deities are brought out onto the Bada Danda (Grand Road) and taken in huge chariots (ratha) to the Gundicha Temple, about 3 km away, allowing the public to have the darshana, or the holy view, of the deities.
 This festival is known as Ratha Yatra, meaning the journey (yatra) of the chariots (raths).
-The Rathas are huge wheeled wooden structures, which are built anew every year and are pulled by the devotees with ropes.
-The chariot for Jagannath is approximately 45 ft high and 35 ft wide, and takes about 2 months to construct.
-The artists and painters of Puri decorate the cars and paint flower petals and other designs on the wheels, the wood-carved charioteer and horses, and the inverted lotuses on the wall behind the throne.
-The huge chariots of Jagannath pulled during Ratha Yatra is the etymological origin of the English word 'Juggernaut'.
-The Ratha Yatra is also termed as Shri Gundicha Yatra.
+The rathas are large wheeled wooden structures that are newly constructed each year and are pulled by devotees using ropes.
+Jagannath's ratha is approximately 45 ft high and 35 ft wide, and requires about two months to build.
+The artists and painters of Puri decorate the chariots with painted flower petals and other motifs on the wheels, the wood-carved charioteer and horses, and the inverted lotuses on the panel behind the throne.
+The massive chariots of Jagannath pulled during Ratha Yatra are the etymological origin of the English word 'Juggernaut'.
+The Ratha Yatra is also known as Shri Gundicha Yatra.

-The most significant ritual associated with Ratha Yatra is the Chhera Pahara (lit. sweeping with water).
-During the festival, the Gajapati king wears the outfit of a sweeper, and sweeps all around the deities and their chariots in the Chhera Pahara ritual.
-The Gajapati king cleanses the road before the chariots with a gold-handled broom, and sprinkles sandalwood water and powder with utmost devotion.
-As per the custom, although the Gajapati King has been considered the most exalted person in the Kalinga kingdom, he still renders the menial service to Jagannath.
-This ritual signified that under the lordship of Jagannath, there is no distinction between the powerful sovereign Gajapati king and the most humble devotee.
+The most significant ritual associated with the Ratha Yatra is the Chhera Pahara (literally, "sweeping with water").
+During the festival, the Gajapati king dresses as a sweeper and ceremonially sweeps around the deities and their chariots.
+The king cleanses the road before the chariots with a gold-handled broom and sprinkles sandalwood water and powder with devotion.
+According to custom, although the Gajapati King is regarded as the most exalted person in the Kalinga kingdom, he still performs menial service to Jagannath.
+The ritual signifies that under the lordship of Jagannath, there is no distinction between the powerful sovereign and the most humble devotee.